geoffsalmon/bytebuffer/README.md

     (take-byte buff) => -44
     (take-ubyte buff) => 212 ; -44 is interpreted as 212 when read as unsigned byte

-Use with-buffer to bind a buffer and avoid passing it to every take-* and put-* function.
+Use with-buffer to bind a default buffer and avoid passing it to every take-* and put-* function.

     (let [buff (byte-buffer 100)]
       (with-buffer buff